Drug & Alcohol Addiction Treatment Options for Veterans

 - 3% of women in the Army are heavy drinkers, lower than most other branches of the military, but higher than similarly aged female civilians.2, 3

 Prescription drug abuse is also an issue the Army is currently attempting to curb.
-At the end of fiscal year 2016, an estimated 6% of active-duty Soldiers who were prescribed painkillers were using them on a chronic basis.4
+At the end of 2016, an estimated 6% of active-duty soldiers who were prescribed painkillers were using them on a chronic basis.4

 Army Veterans’ Substance Abuse

-While substance abuse occurs among active-duty Soldiers, studies show that veteran’s substance use may escalate upon discharge due to increased freedom, physical pain, PTSD, other mental health disorders, or difficulty in readjusting to life outside of the Army.5,6
+While substance abuse occurs among active-duty soldiers, studies show that substance use among Veterans may escalate upon discharge due to increased freedom, physical pain, PTSD, other co-occurring mental health disorders, or difficulty in readjusting to life outside of the Army.5,6

-Among veterans, substance use disorders (SUDs) are among the most common and costly of all health conditions.6 Alcohol use disorders (AUDs) are the most common SUDs among Soldiers, which may be due in part to strict policies against illicit drug use in the military.1
+Among Veterans, substance use disorders (SUDs) are one of the most common and costly of all health conditions.6 Alcohol use disorders (AUDs) are the most common SUD among soldiers, which may be due in part to strict policies against illicit drug use in the military.1

-- When compared to their non-veteran counterparts, veterans are more likely to use alcohol.1 (p.
-71)
+- When compared to their non-Veteran counterparts, veterans are more likely to use alcohol.1

-- Veterans report higher rates of heavy use of alcohol versus their non-veteran counterparts.1 (p.
-71)
+- Veterans report higher rates of heavy use of alcohol than their non-Veteran counterparts.1

 - Relative to other military personnel, those with high levels of combat exposure are more likely to engage in heavy (26.8%) and binge (54.8%) drinking behaviors.1

-Additionally, though the prevalence of SUDs is high among veterans, a stigma surrounding addiction and treatment may keep them from seeking help.1 (p 74) Within the military, a focus on hypermasculinity has placed importance on self-reliance, causing some veterans to try and solve mental health issues on their own or hide them from friends and family.1
+Additionally, though the prevalence of SUDs is high among Veterans, stigma surrounding addiction and treatment may keep them from seeking help.1 Within the military, a focus on hyper-masculinity has placed importance on self-reliance, causing some Veterans to try and solve mental health issues on their own or hide them from friends and family.1

 Signs of Alcohol & Drug Use in Army Vets

-Behavioral warning signs of a veteran’s substance abuse may include:7
+Behavioral warning signs of substance abuse may include:7

 - Altered eating, energy, or sleeping patterns.